Rhys-sg/promoter-sequence-transcription-rates/v2/Testing GA/GA_params/README_GA_params.md

 ### Description

-These jupyter notebooks find the optimal values the GA hyperparameters to minimize error and algorithm runtime.
+These jupyter notebooks find the optimal values the GA hyperparameters based on (1) minimized error, (2) algorithm runtime, and (3) lineage divergence.
 The algorithm can accurately explore the sequence landscape and find pLac inserts that meet the relative expressions of 0.1 and higher.
 However, it struggles to generate pLac inserts (-10, spacer, and -35) that change the sequence's relative expressions to be close to 0.
 For robustness, we focus on target expression=0, but still test for 0.5 and 1.
+Because there is stochasticity in the results, we run each combination of parameters multiple times, with seeds for reproducibility.

 Parameters:
 * pop_size